By Brant Wilkerson-New

 Declarative vs. Procedural Knowledge

-To better understand declarative knowledge, compare it to procedural knowledge.
-While declarative knowledge is about “knowing that,” procedural knowledge is about “knowing how.”
+To better understand declarative knowledge, understand how it is different from procedural knowledge.
+While declarative knowledge is about “knowing that,” procedural knowledge is about taking action and/or solving problems — “knowing how.”

 Procedural knowledge is all about skills and procedures that we can perform but may have difficulty explaining.
-For instance, knowing the rules of chess is declarative knowledge, but knowing how to play chess well is procedural knowledge.
-Likewise, knowing the basic ingredients for a cookie is declarative — after all, the recipe is written down, and everybody can follow it.
-But knowing how to bake a perfect cake is procedural.
+For instance, the rules of chess or famous chess grandmasters are examples of declarative knowledge, but understanding chess strategies is procedural knowledge.
+Likewise, knowing the make and model of a car declarative, but understanding how you’d go about driving a car is procedural.

-In practice, declarative and procedural knowledge support each other as we go through our everyday lives.
+In practice, declarative and procedural knowledge are very different, but support each other as we go through our everyday lives.

-In the world of technical writing, declarative knowledge is particularly important.
+In the realm of technical writing, declarative knowledge is often particularly important.

-Technical writers rely heavily on declarative types of knowledge to convey complex information clearly and accurately.
+Technical writers rely heavily on established knowledge to convey complex information accurately, through clear language.
 This type of knowledge is a standalone basis of technical documentation, user manuals, and instructional guides.
-For example, when describing a software’s features or explaining a scientific concept, technical writers draw upon their declarative knowledge to provide precise definitions, specifications, and factual information.
+For example, when describing a software’s different features or explaining a scientific concept, technical writers draw upon their declarative knowledge to provide precise definitions, specifications, and factual info.

-The ability to articulate this knowledge clearly and concisely makes technical documents effective and helps readers understand them.
+The ability to articulate this knowledge clearly and concisely is the difference in making technical documents effective and helps readers understand them.
 For a technical writer to remain at the forefront of their industry, they must constantly update and expand their declarative knowledge to keep pace with evolving technologies and methodologies in their field.

-Declarative knowledge is how we understand things and the world.
-In education, most of a child’s school training concerns declarative knowledge.
+Declarative knowledge is how we understand things.
+In education, most students’ school training concerns declarative knowledge.
 It’s how we communicate and share information and ideas effectively with others.
-We often rely on declarative knowledge for problem-solving, and we use it to analyze situations and make decisions.
+We often rely on declarative knowledge for problem-solving, and we use it to analyze situations, make decisions, and formulate strategies.

-Declarative knowledge is much more than facts and information, though.
-It’s everything that helps us understand cultures, their differences, and how societies function.
+Declarative knowledge is much more than information, though.
+It’s everything that helps us understand culture, people, and how societies function.

 How do we learn declarative knowledge?
-Well, we first acquire it from teachers, books, and the education system.
+Well, at first it comes from teachers, books, research, and the education system.

-But we also learn by observing and watching what’s happening around us.
+But we also learn by observing and watching what’s happening around us, thinking about how it makes us feel.
 We learn about our environment, society, and the people surrounding us.
-In addition, personal experiences, living through events and remembering them, make a significant part of our declarative knowledge.
-Some media consumption, including gaining knowledge from TV, the Internet, and other media sources, helps us expand our declarative performance base as well.
+In addition, personal experience, living through events and remembering them, make a significant part of our declarative knowledge.
+Some media consumption, including gaining knowledge from TV, the Internet, and other media sources, helps us expand our performance base as well.

-Reading, lectures, and discussions with knowledgeable people can add to our declarative knowledge and enrich our internal database of facts and information.
+Reading, lectures, and discussions with knowledgeable people can add to our declarative knowledge and enrich our internal database.
 Online sources can also broaden your knowledge base and provide valuable information on specific topics and industries.

 If you need help organizing your organization’s declarative knowledge, contact us today to share your project’s goals, book a free demo, and find out how we can help you.
 TimelyText is a trusted professional writing service and instructional design consulting partner for Fortune 500 companies worldwide!